mvdbeek/pulsar-relay/README.md

-# Pulsar Proxy
+# Pulsar Relay

-A high-performance message proxy system for real-time message delivery to clients via WebSocket and long-polling connections.
+A high-performance message relay system for real-time message delivery to clients via WebSocket and long-polling connections.

 ## Features